cmadland/teaching/pages/02.edci335/04.week-1/01.la-1/section.md

 - [ ] Please [read the information about your options with WordPress](https://edtechuvic.ca/wordpress) before you sign up.
 - [ ] Once you have signed up for WordPress (or contacted me if you cannot use WordPress), [start personalizing your site.](http://edtechuvic.ca/edci335/getting-started-with-wordpress/)
 - [ ] Make sure you create an `edci335` category.

+Now that you have set up your blog, please take a few moments to publish an introductory post on your blog.
+Tell me and your colleagues in the course a little about yourself as you feel comfortable sharing.

+Please also include a brief story about one of your favourite learning experiences.

+!!!
+Remember to use the category `edci335`.